 My reverie was interrupted when another work-study student opened the door.
-She dragged over a long pedestal table and deftly set it with platters of cookies, sliced fresh lemons, hot water and tea bags, china cups and saucers, and a pitcher of sparkling ice water.
+She dragged over a long table and deftly set it with platters of cookies, sliced fresh lemons, hot water and tea bags, china cups and saucers, and a pitcher of sparkling ice water.

 When she was done, she backed up against the wall next to the door.